-GDPR Article Compliance Article 20 The right to data portability only applies: The right to data portability to personal data an individual (i.e. a candidate) has provided to our clients as the data controller; where the processing is based on the individual's consent or for the performance of a contract; and when processing is carried out by automated means (it does not apply to paper records).
+The right to data portability only applies:

+- to personal data an individual (i.e. a candidate) has provided to our clients as the data controller; - where the processing is based on the individual's consent or for the performance of a contract; and - when processing is carried out by automated means (it does not apply to paper records).

 Given the context of the products and services that we offer, we see this right as being quite closely related to the right to access as noted above and we would direct any such requests back to you as the data controller, and then assist in your decisions to comply.

 The information that is collected directly from the individual is limited, and therefore providing this in a "structured, commonly used, machine-readable and interoperable format" can be easily done on a case by case basis.
 It would be up to you as the data controller to determine the extent of the information that you would make available under this right.